salockhart/salockhart.github.io/_presentations/microfrontends-&-module-federation.md

 Notes:

 - Today, though, let's focus on Webpack Module Federation.
+  - I know: Webpack!
+Why not vite or esbuild or snowpack or rollup or...
+  - Module Federation was first introduced in Webpack 5.
+  - It's since been ported to other bundlers.
-It's what I'm most familiar with, and I think the concepts are going to be pretty transferrable.
+  - It's what I'm most familiar with.
+  - And I promise, a lot of the config we go over will be transferrable to other bundlers.
 - (next)
 - And because I haven't narrowed my focus enough, let's focus specifically on React web applications.
 - Not to worry - if you don't use React, a lot of these concepts can still apply to you.
 It's all just Javascript modules!